aspose-zip/Aspose.ZIP-Documentation/net/developer-guide/send-in-choosen-format/_index.md

 url: /net/download-archive-from-asp.net-web-app/
 ---

-### **Download archive from server**
+### **Download archive from the server**
-It is common feature for web applications to download a file from your web server.
+It is a common feature for web applications to download a file from your web server.
 To reduce data size transferred over wire you may want to compress the file.
-It is convinient for user to choose format of the archive to download.
+It is convenient for a user to choose the format of the archive to download.
-This sample give you some insights how to manage it.
+This sample gives you some insights on how to manage it.

 ### **Prepare ASP.NET Web Application**
 Using Visual Studio compose ASP.NET Core Web Application.
-Let it be simple Web Application with Razor Pages.
+Let it be a simple Web Application with Razor Pages.
-Using NuGet Package Managet include two packages for your project: [Aspose.Zip](https://www.nuget.org/packages/Aspose.Zip/) for compression and [Aspose.BarCode](https://www.nuget.org/packages/Aspose.BarCode/) for generation sample data.
+Using NuGet Package Manager you include two packages for your project: [Aspose.Zip](https://www.nuget.org/packages/Aspose.Zip/) for compression and [Aspose.BarCode](https://www.nuget.org/packages/Aspose.BarCode/) for generation sample data.
 <br/>
 Find page `Index.cshtml` within your Solution Explorer.
 Now, add a form to that page with a submit button within it.
 It needed to initiate download request by user.
 Add to that page following HTML markup: